tsgates/arch-wiki-markdown/wiki/Android.md

 > Connecting to a real device - Android Debug Bridge (ADB)

-To get ADB to connect to a real device or phone under Arch, you must install the udev rules to connect the device to the proper /dev/ entries.
+To get ADB to connect to a real device or phone under Arch, you must

+-   Enable USB Debugging on your phone or device.
+This is usually done from Settings --> Applications --> Development --> USB debugging.
+    Reboot the phone after checking this option to make sure USB debugging is enabled (if there is no such option, this step probably does not apply to your version of Android)
+-   install the udev rules to connect the device to the proper /dev/ entries.

 Using existing rules